Pulcinella: Mask

 Traditionally made of leather, Pulcinella's mask is either black or dark brown, to imply weathering from the sun.
-His nose varies, but is always the most prominent feature of the mask by far.
-It can be long and curved, hooking over the mouth, or it can be shorter, with a more bulbous bridge.
-But either way, the nose is to resemble a bird's beak.
+His nose varies in shape, but it is always the most prominent feature of the mask.
+It can be long and curved, hooking over the mouth, or it can be shorter with a more bulbous bridge.
+Either way, the nose is designed to resemble a bird's beak.
 There is often a wart somewhere on the mask, typically on the forehead or nose.
-Furrowed eyebrows and deep wrinkles are also important, though there is room for artistic interpretation there.
-He can have a protruding brow ridge, knitted brows, a furrowed brow, or simply raised eyebrows.
-It is simply important that they are deeply wrinkled and prominent enough to match the exaggerated style of commedia dell'arte masks.
-The mask used to feature a bushy black mustache or beard, but this was mostly abandoned through the 17th century.
+Furrowed eyebrows and deep wrinkles are also important, although there is room for artistic interpretation.
+He can have a protruding brow ridge, knitted brows, a furrowed brow, or simply raised eyebrows, as long as they are prominent enough to match the exaggerated style of commedia dell'arte masks.
+The mask used to feature a bushy black mustache or beard, but this was mostly abandoned after the 17th century.